arborchurch/arbor-web/site/content/covid-19/index.md

 Pandemics are hard, but giving should not be.
 Donations are accepted 24/7 at the back door of Arbor.
 On behalf of hungry families, thank you!

-"See you" Sunday on [Facebook](https://www.facebook.com/arborchurchnw) and [Youtube](https://www.youtube.com/channel/UCRe_QiHhuGwlIY43ECFopNQ/featured)!
-Service begins at 9:30 but is viewable at any point after that if you accidentally sleep in.

 Go Hawks!

 The Arbor Team